Estimated reading time: 11 minutes

 Once you’ve decided to invest in mutual funds, you’re going to want to look at the fees and expenses to help guide your choice.
 Understanding these different fees will help you make sure you’re making the wisest investment possible to maximize your eventual payout.
 There’s no way to avoid fees (of course—that’s how investment companies earn their money), but you can compare to find the best option.

 Sales Charge (Load): A sales charge is what the investor pays when purchasing shares (Class A shares/front-end load) in a mutual fund or redeeming (Class B shares/back-end load) mutual fund shares.
-The Financial Industry Regulatory Authority (“FINRA”) does not permit mutual fund sales loads to exceed 8.5%.
+The Financial Industry Regulatory Authority (“FINRA”) rule caps mutual fund sales loads at 8.5% of the purchase or sale.
+Or, at lower levels, depending on other fees and charges.

-Purchase Fees: The purchase fee is what some funds charge shareholders (this is separate from the Class A shares/front-end sales load) when purchasing a mutual fund, and defrays costs associated with the purchase.
+Purchase Fees: The purchase fee is what some funds charge shareholders (this is separate from the Class A shares/front-end sales load) when purchasing a mutual fund.
+This also defrays costs associated with your purchase.

 Contingent Deferred Sales Charges: As mentioned above, the CDSC is a fee the investor will pay when redeeming shares (Class B shares/back-end load) from a mutual fund.
 If shares are held long enough (usually five or more years), there is often no longer an imposed sales charge.